 (Have you noticed lately that AT&T through their UVerse brand, and Comcast through their Xfinity brand are offering home security and automation?
 That was sudden, right?
 Well – there's a reason.
 AT&T UVerse and Comcast are not required to provide landline service suitable for use by outside alarm company vendors for their services.
 And quality requirements are eliminated as well, so if your current alarm system doesn't work right, tough.
 So now AT&T and Comcast can deliberately impair alarm systems, then sell you their own when they don't work instead of fixing the degradation.)

 But more concerning is AT&T's trend of wanting to leave the "landline" business.
 First it's important to understand that what legislators and lawyers consider a landline, and what you consider a landline are TWO COMPLETELY DIFFERENT THINGS.
+Here is an article source that can help you understand this difference better.

 A layperson looks at a phone coming out of their wall with a wire attached to it, and says "landline!"